This article looks at the different ways you can get elite status with hotel chains via UK credit and charge cards.

-You will receive 30,000 American Express Membership Rewards points as a sign-up bonus on The Platinum Card if you spend £4,000 within 90 days of signing up.
+You will receive 30,000 American Express Membership Rewards points as a sign-up bonus on The Platinum Card if you spend £4,000 within three months of signing up.

 Membership Rewards points are hugely flexible.
 You can transfer them into Avios, Virgin Flying Club or other airlines (at 1:1) or into various hotels schemes, into Club Eurostar or use them for shopping vouchers.

 This is the ONLY personal American Express card where you still qualify for the bonus if you already hold a British Airways American Express card.